 The middle school at German International School Boston follows a German college preparatory curriculum emphasizing math, science, and languages.
 Students establish a repertoire of academic methods and tools, such as presentation, discussion, and reasoning with peers and teachers.
 These skills are honed over time and become the foundation for their future success in high school and college.

-Curricula for subjects taught in German align with the school curriculum in Germany and are approved by the German Kultusministerkonferenz (State Sectraries of Education).
-Curricula for subjects taught in English combine German requirements with Massachusetts’ high state standards.
+Curricula for subjects align with the school curriculum in Germany and are approved by the German Kultusministerkonferenz (State Sectraries of Education).
+Curricula for subjects taught in English follow German requirements and include MA High School standards.

 While students in grades 5 and 6 can borrow school-owned Chromebooks for work in school, students in grades 7 and 8 are issued individual Chromebooks for work in school and at home.

-Your child will have a homeroom teacher who is also your primary resource as a parent, yet many of his or her most memorable lessons will likely be taught at this age by peers.
+Your child’s class teacher is also the first point of contact for you as parents.
+At this age, however, your child will probably learn the most important lessons from other children at school.
 Lessons about self-awareness and teamwork are integrated into every subject at GISB.
 Overnight field trips support leadership and team development, along with regular student council meetings and assemblies continuing the momentum, as students learn to identify and advocate about issues, concerns, and ideas within their community.

 We believe that teachers and parents are partners in your child’s education.
 We are always happy to discuss your child’s progress, either during parent conferences in the fall or during an informal parent-teacher meeting.
 Although most of your child’s teachers will speak only German with children, they look forward to discussions with you in English or German, depending on your preference.